dulvui/simondalvai.org/src/content/blog/godot-flathub-publish/index.md

 ## Flathub submission
 You should always read the official submission docs of Flathub, to know the latest and correct [steps](https://docs.flathub.org/docs/for-app-authors/submission/).

-In a nutshell, the process the following
+In a nutshell, the process is the following
 1) Fork Flathub repo
 2) Create files
    1) manifest